If your trust has been broken, you may think you will never allow yourself to trust again.

 Don’t go by appearances and public personas alone.

-Untrustworthy people can put on an excellent show in public and allow their behavior to deteriorate in private.
+Untrustworthy people can put on an excellent show in public but allow their behavior to deteriorate in private.

 Listen to your intuition and don’t go by what you see and hear in public.